 How to Construct Air-Cooled Heat Shields

-By far the most effective heat shields are the air cooled type.
-These shields are constructed with a sheet of 24 gauge or thicker sheet metal, or 1/2" or thicker cement board, with 1" of air space behind the shield and around the perimeter to allow free air flow.
-1" heat shield spacers are available online or sometimes at your local hardware store for this purpose.
+By far the most effective heat shields are the air-cooled type.
+These shields are constructed with a sheet of 24 gauge or thicker sheet metal, or 1/2" or thicker cement board, with 1" of air space behind the shield and around the perimeter to allow free airflow.
+1" heat shield spacers are available for this purpose.

 Try to avoid placing a spacer directly between the center of the stove and the wall, since spacers can conduct heat through the shield to the combustible wall.
 It's usually best to place the spacers around the perimeter of the shield.

-The airflow behind and around the perimeter of the shield is critical for its success.
-As the shield is heated, the natural convection of air around the shield will keep the shield and the material behind it cool.
+The airflow behind the shield is critical for its success.
+As the shield is heated, the natural convection of air passing behind the shield will keep the shield and the material behind it cool.
 Enough of the perimeter of the shield must be left open to allow air to enter the bottom of the shield and exit the top.
 Acceptable airflow strategies are:

-A proper air cooled heat shield reduces clearances by up to 2/3 (18" becomes 6") when used as a wall protector, or up to 1/2 (18" becomes 9") when used as a ceiling protector.
+A proper air-cooled heat shield reduces single wall pipe clearances by up to 2/3 (18" becomes 6") when used as a wall protector, or up to 1/2 (18" becomes 9") when used as a ceiling protector.

-Attaching Shields Directly to the Stove or Stovepipe
+Air Cooled Shields Attached to the Stove or Stovepipe

 The industry standard NFPA-211 guidelines for wall and ceiling shields does not cover attaching shields directly to the stove or pipe, but it is often possible to reduce clearances with attached shields in some situations.